Evolutionary Impacts of Urban Stressors on a Marine Invertebrate Species

-Here I will be focusing on a single class of stressors, as opposed to the broad urban environment in chapter 1.
 EDCs such as alkylphenols and Bisphenol A (BPA) appear in many household products and are often found in high concentrations in urban waterways(Maruya et al., 2014).
-Larval exposure to these toxins have been found to result in developmental abnormalities in S. purpuratus, potentially affecting population dynamics.
+Exposure to these toxins have been found to result in developmental abnormalities in S. purpuratus larvae, potentially affecting population dynamics.
 However, we do not know how tolerance or susceptibility to EDCs might vary among populations with different levels of exposure.
-I will be implementing a split-brood design to assess the developmental variation in urchins from both urban and non-urban environments.
+In my first chapter I will build a baseline of exposure effects to identify developmental and transcriptomic shifts.
+In my second chapter I will delve into the role of historical exposure of EDCs, implementing a split-brood design to assess the developmental variation in urchins from both urban and non-urban environments.